 Choreography by Kristen Carcone

 This five-part experiential theatre piece journeys through anxiousness, in all its forms.
-"4-7-8" was originally created in 2016 thanks to the support of lululemon (New York, NY) and will make it's official premiere in November 2018, presented by TOES FOR DANCE in partnership with the Small Arms Society and the City of Mississauga and funded in part by the Toronto Arts Council.
-Tickets on sale in October 2018!
+"4-7-8" was originally created in 2016 thanks to the support of lululemon (New York, NY) and made it's official premiere in November 2018, presented by TOES FOR DANCE in partnership with the Small Arms Society and the City of Mississauga and funded in part by the Toronto Arts Council.

 possibilities of dialogue